masalles/office-snippets-word/README.md

 After execution, a success message will be displayed.

-Restart Microsoft Word to apply the new settings.
+<code style="color : darkorange">Restart Microsoft Word to apply the new settings.</code>
 <br>
 <br>